Teams, tales and tips – a guide to the local game

 Later that year, nearly 31,000 filled the Ricoh Arena for an under-21 game between England and Germany.
 Men’s and women’s matches in the 2012 Olympic Games football tournament drew similar crowds.

 But by the time Jimmy Hill was unveiling his own statue by the main entrance in July 2011, the club’s rental agreement with the stadium owners was taking its toll.
 For five seasons, City had finished just above the relegation zone of the Championship.
-The following April, the club dropped to League One and has stayed there ever since.
+The following April, the club dropped to League One and then sank further.

 With dwindling crowds and an alleged £1 million-plus owed in rent, not to mention a byzantine tussle over club ownership, City left the Ricoh Arena for the Sixfields Stadium, home of Northampton Town – a bizarre case of a club being sent from Coventry.
 The Jimmy Hill statue became a rallying point for protests against the move and the club’s cost-cutting ownership.